drbean/edit/mari/Essay_Academic_Writing_B-6.md

 *Books and the City*:

-Social changes featuring *The Jane Austen Book Club*
+Social changes featured in *The Jane Austen Book Club*

 Introduction

-Karen Joy Fowler's *The Jane Austen Book Club* (2004) is about its five female members,
+Karen Joy Fowler's *The Jane Austen Book Club* (2004) is about the five female members,

-Jocelyn, Allegra, Prudie, Bernadette, Sylvia, and an only man, Grigg, who gather for a monthly book club meeting to discuss Austen's six novels, *Emma*, *Sense and Sensibility*, *Mansfield Park*, *Northanger Abbey*, *Pride and Prejudice*, and *Persuasion* from March through August, at their homes in the early twenty-first century Central Valley, California.
+Jocelyn, Allegra, Prudie, Bernadette, Sylvia, and the single male member, Grigg, of a book club who gather for monthly meetings to discuss Austen's six novels, *Emma*, *Sense and Sensibility*, *Mansfield Park*, *Northanger Abbey*, *Pride and Prejudice*, and *Persuasion* from March through August, at their homes in early twenty-first century Central Valley, California.

-This essay is about how *The Jane Austen Book Club* is featured by the social changes such as the emergence of the third wave feminism which promoted the book club trend among American women, Jane Austen's as well, and the rise of popular culture including *Sex and the City,* a popular American romantic comedy sitcom: situation comedy series, whose influences are clearly reflected on the life styles and narratives of the book club members.
+This essay is about how *The Jane Austen Book Club* portrays such social changes as the emergence of third wave feminism, a movement associated with book club discussions among American women of the novels of Jane Austen, among others, and the rise of popular culture icons like *Sex and the City,* a popular American romantic sitcom series, whose influences are clearly reflected in the life styles and narratives of the book club members.

 Karen Joy Fowler (1950-), an American postmodernist writer says that